openkruise/kruise/docs/concepts/broadcastJob/README.md

 ### Parallelism

 `Parallelism` specifies the maximal desired number of Pods that should be run at any given time.
-By default, there's no limit.
+By default, there's no limit.`Parallelism` can be an int or a percent.

-For example, if a cluster has ten nodes and `Parallelism` is set to three, there can only be three pods running in parallel.
+For example, if a cluster has ten nodes and `Parallelism` is set to three, there can only be three pods running in parallel, or if a cluster has ten nodes and `Parallelism` is set to 20%, there can only be two pods running in parallel.
 A new Pod is created only after one running Pod finishes.

 ### CompletionPolicy